 Other Information and Inspections.
 The Building Permit includes electrical and plumbing installation inspections (if applicable).
 Therefore, a separate permit for this work is not required.
+State licensed

-State licensed electrical and mechanical subcontractors must submit a Subcontractor Affidavit form to the City's Department of Planning and Development at least 24-hours prior to requesting inspections.
+Page 2 of 4 REV. 4.1.25 electrical and mechanical subcontractors must submit a Subcontractor Affidavit form to the City's Department of Planning and Development at least 24-hours prior to requesting inspections.
 Homeowners installing electrical and mechanical systems themselves must submit a Homeowner Affidavit.